prof-tejera/homework-2-yhpf/README.md

 ## Submitting
 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application: https://prof-tejera.github.io/homework-2-yhpf/
 - What code editor are you using?
+VSC (I just changed from Sublime)

 That is all!